 New York based saxophonist/composer SEAMUS BLAKE is recognized as one of the finest exponents of contemporary jazz.
 His music is known for its sophistication, bold improvisations and “sheer swagger".
 John Scofield, who hired Seamus for his “Quiet Band,” called him “extraordinary, a total saxophonist.”
 Throughout his 24 year career, Seamus has garnered critical praise for his masterful playing, his fine compositional skills and for his facility as a leader.

-Since early 2015 Seamus has been recording (Migration Suite, June 2015) and touring with Antonio Sanchez’s Migration Band (Seamus, Antonio, John Escreet, and Matt Brewer).
-The most recent tour in Asia included gigs in Hong Kong, China, South Korea, Japan and Taiwan.
-In 2017 Seamus assembled a new band, The French Connection.
+In 2017 Seamus assembled a new quartet, The French Connection.
 The band ( Seamus, Tony Tixier piano, Florent Nisse, bass, and Gautier Garrigue, drums) recorded their first CD in Paris in November, 2017 and have toured in France and Spain.
-The CD is to be released in July.
+The CD will be released on the Whirlwind label.
 Three promo videos will be available on Youtube in January.
 Seamus has a busy schedule in Europe in 2018.
 Check the Performance page for details.